Outer snapping hip – Step 2

 35 minutes of each training session

 Attach an exercise band 10 cm above floor level.
-Stand with your side facing the exercise band with your training leg closest to the band.
-Wrap the elastic band around the training leg.
-Place the elastic band between your knee and ankle (the further down, the greater the load).
-Slowly move your leg to the side (in front of the support leg) to tighten the elastic.
-Hold the tension for a few seconds and slowly bring your leg forwards to the starting position.
+Stand with your side facing the exercise band, with the working leg closest to the band.
+Place the band around the working leg.
+Position the band between the knee and the ankle (the lower the position, the greater the resistance).
+Slowly move the leg to the side (in front of the supporting leg) so that the band tightens.
+Hold the tension for a few seconds and slowly return the leg to the starting position.

 Get up on a stool (or steps).
 Go down again.
 Alternate going up and down first with the right and then the left leg.
 The load can be increased by putting on a backpack and gradually increasing the ballast in the backpack

-Lie on your side with your bottom leg bent at the hip and knee and your training leg on top.
-Lie slightly rotated forwards so that your navel points towards the ground.
+Lie on your side with your lower leg bent at the hip and knee, and your working leg on top.
+Lie with your upper body slightly rotated forwards so that your navel is facing the floor.
 Tighten your glutes and lift your top leg backwards.
-Keep the leg lifted for a few seconds and then lift the leg towards the ceiling.
-Hold the leg for a few seconds and slowly bring it back down to the starting position.
+Hold your leg raised for a few seconds, then lift it towards the ceiling.
+Hold it there for a few seconds, then slowly lower it back to the starting position.

 Stand on one foot on the outside of a step with your foot parallel to the step.
 The other foot hangs freely outside the step.
 Support with your hand against the wall if necessary.
 Pull the free hip up so that the foot is lifted higher than the supporting foot.
 Hold the position statically for at least 10 seconds and slowly bring the leg back down.
 Repeat the exercise on the other leg.

-Lie on your side on your forearms and knees with your knees bent and the training leg on top.
-Lift your hips so your body is straight.
+Lie on your side with your forearm and knee on the floor, knees bent, and the working leg on top.
+Lift your hips so that your body is straight.
 Hold the position for at least 5 seconds.
-Slowly lower your hip back to the starting position.
+Slowly lower your hips back to the starting position.